doxeylab/learn-genomics-in-linux/README.md

 # learn-genomics-in-unix

-This repository is an introductory tutorial on how to use command-line genomics/bioinformatics tools in Linux.
+This repository contains a tutorial on how to use command-line genomics/bioinformatics tools in Linux.
+It has been designed for BIOL 469 (Genomics) @ the University of Waterloo.

 It is divided into a series of tasks